 “Tim, this is so like all your stunts.
-You present it as a fait de complis and dare me to forbid you,” Dad was not happy
+You present it as already decided and dare me to forbid you,” Dad is not happy

-“Oh, dear,” Mrs. Stone worried, “can we resolve this before we eat?
+“Oh, dear,” Mrs. Stone worries, “can we resolve this before we eat?
 I feel like we’re imposing on the Castle family.
-We only want to compliment Tim on all the good he does and on his parents for raising such a wonderful boy.”
+We only want to compliment Tim on all the good he does and his parents for raising such a wonderful boy.”

-Dad answered, “I’m sorry.
+Dad answers, “I’m sorry.
 I don’t mean to be discourteous.
-Tim and I have come to an understanding that I will treat him as a responsible adult as long as he recognizes that I am trying to instill proper values.
-He has promised to not be manipulative in getting his own way.”
+Tim and I have come to an understanding that I treat him as a responsible adult as long as he recognizes that I’m trying to instill proper values.
+He promised not to be manipulative in getting his own way.”

 “Obviously we are stepping into personal matters that have no place at dinner.”

-Isabelle came in and announced that dinner was served.
+Isabelle comes in and announces that dinner is served.

-Everyone agreed and we went into the dining room.
-Today’s main course was roast beef and Yorkshire Pudding.
-My pudding looked like a roll to me, but I knew to shut up.
+Everyone agrees.
+We go into the dining room.
+Today’s main course is roast beef with Yorkshire Pudding.
+My pudding looks like a roll to me, but I know to shut up.

 “Tim, would you say Grace?”

-I had everyone hold hands like we did with Hippie’s two moms and gave the benediction.
-I heard Dad whispering to Father Frank that I was turning into a regular little Baptist, at which they chuckled.
-Susan hushed him.
-I was embarrassed he had such poor table manners.
-Jack was stroking my leg with his foot and Casper was playing with my ear.
-I was thoroughly annoyed.
+I have everyone hold hands like we do with Hippie’s two moms and give the benediction.
+I hear Dad whispering to Father Frank that I’m turning into a regular little Baptist, at which they chuckle.
+Susan hushes him.
+I’m embarrassed he has such poor table manners.
+Jack is stroking my leg with his foot and Casper is playing with my ear.
+I’m thoroughly annoyed.
 I barely got through Grace.
-The food was excellent, though.
-Conversations were going on around me.
-I missed Max.
+The food is excellent, though.
+Conversations go on around me.
+I miss Max.

-My silence caught Mrs. Stone’s attention.
+My silence catches Mrs. Stone’s attention.
 “Tim, why don’t you tell everyone what is happening with the band.”

-“We have split the band into two separate performing groups.
-False Gods is now the older group, with Johnny taking over my lead singing role, while I am replacing Jace as lead guitarist and backup vocals.
-Hippie has improved so much on bass we haven’t needed a rhythm guitarist.”
+“Well, we split the band into two separate performing groups.
+False Gods is now the older group, with Johnny taking over my lead singing role, while I replace Jace as lead guitarist and backup vocals.
+Hippie improved so much on bass we haven’t needed a rhythm guitarist.”